People to People (EP): Hiatus and subsequent releases

-After the release of People to People, the band went on a hiatus, during which Jonas and Lawless resumed work with the Jonas Brothers, following the band's reunion in 2019.
-The EP marked the last project to feature bassist Cole Whittle, who did not return to the band on subsequent releases, in order to focus on solo material.
+After the release of People to People, the band went on a hiatus.
+During this time Jonas and Lawless resumed work with the Jonas Brothers, following the brothers' reunion in 2019.
+The EP marked the last project to feature the bassist Cole Whittle, who did not return to the band on subsequent releases, in order to focus on solo material.

 In 2022, DNCE resumed work with the release of "Dancing Feet", a collaboration with Norwegian record producer and DJ Kygo, released on February 25, 2022.
 Three months later, they released the single "Move", which marked their first solo song since the release of the People to People EP.
 On July 8, 2022, DNCE released the single "Got Me Good".